Stormwarning (Ten album)

-Stormwarning is the ninth studio album by the melodic hard rock band Ten.
+Stormwarning is the ninth studio album by English melodic hard rock band Ten.
 It was the band's first album after a five-year break.
 It was released in Japan in January 2011 and in the rest of the world in February the same year.
 The album cover was designed by Luis Royo.
 It was the first Ten album to be mixed and mastered by Dennis Ward.
 The band continued their collaboration with the well known music producer for their subsequent studio albums as well, including the release of the band's latest studio album Here Be Monsters.

 Track listing

 All songs written by Gary Hughes.